MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/email-cannot-be-received-mailbox.md

 ---
 title: Email cannot be received for the mailbox
-description: Provides a solution to an error that occurs when you attempt to test and enable a mailbox in Microsoft Dynamics 365. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: Fix an issue that occurs when you try to test and enable a mailbox in Microsoft Dynamics 365. ms.reviewer: ms.topic: troubleshooting ms.date: